- Log in to the Twitter Developer Portal, Sign in with your account and click Apps in the upper right.

 - You'll be sent and email to verify your email and receive your developer account.
-Click the confimation button in the email and it will open up the get started webpage.
+Click the confirmation button in the email and it will open up the get started web page.

 Select Create an App and you be taken to the same page as step 2.
 Click Create an App